Lumpia

 Ingredients

-Carrots – 2 large (about 210 g / ~1¾ cups, finely grated)
+- Carrots – 2 large about 210 g / ~1¾ cups, finely grated

-Glass noodles (mung bean) – 4 bundles (about 200 g dry / ~4 cups soaked & chopped)
+- Glass noodles mung bean – 4 bundles (about 200 g dry / ~4 cups soaked & chopped)

-Green onions – 1 bunch (about 100 g / ~1 cup, thinly sliced)
+- Green onions – 1 bunch about 100 g / ~1 cup, thinly sliced

-Yellow onion – 280 g / ~2 cups, finely diced
+- Yellow onion – 280 g / ~2 cups finely diced

-Garlic – 30 g / ~2½ Tbsp, finely chopped
+- Garlic – 30 g / ~2½ Tbsp finely chopped

-Sugar – 4 Tbsp (¼ cup)
+- Sugar – 4 Tbsp ¼ cup

-Fresh ginger – 1 small thumb (about 15 g / ~1 Tbsp, finely grated)
+- Fresh ginger – 1 small thumb about 15 g / ~1 Tbsp, finely grated

-Spring roll (lumpia) wrappers
+- Spring roll lumpia wrappers

 Instructions

-- Roll the mixture in lumpia wrappers and seal the edges with egg was
+- In a large bowl combine all.
+Add the fish sauce, sesame oil, salt, pepper and sugar.
+Mix well until evenly combined.
+Roll the mixture in lumpia wrappers and seal the edges with egg wash.

 - Heat oil to 350°F (175°C).